dustming/basinmaker/docs/overview.rst

 Examples
 ========

-Examples of BasinMaker can be found [here](http://hydrology.uwaterloo.ca/basinmaker/index.html)
+Examples demonstrating how BasinMaker may be used can be found `here <http://hydrology.uwaterloo.ca/basinmaker/index.html>`_.

 ========
 Authors
 ========